DjangoForAll/Django-Course/Level_07/Milestone/Readme.md

 ## Submission

-Once all the tests are passing, push the code to a GitHub repository and submit the link to the repo.
+Once all the required features are implemented, push the code to a GitHub repository and submit the link to the repo.